 Many brands, such as Janome, offer machines that are designed for quilting and general sewing.

 The serger (or overlock machine) is a relatively new addition to the sewing machine collection.
 It is the perfect machine for sewing stretch knits and fleece for active sportswear.
-The overlocker or serger may come with three or four threads.
+The overlocker or serger may come with three or four threads and a thread cutter.
 It has the ability to sew, trim and oversew the edges of seams.
 The serger can be used for neatening edges, and it creates a really professional look.

 The serger can also be used to create gentle gathers.
 Sergers can be tricky to thread, so if it is in your budget, try to get one that is self-threading.